xhypeDE/fnu/README.md

 ## Current functions
 * Fetches updates
 * Installs NGINX
 * Asks for desired python version (3.x)
 * Installs python
-* Creates a basic flask setup with venv
+* Creates a basic flask setup with venv or clones an existing flask repo
 * Installs gunicorn
 * Sets up config files and gunicorn daemon
 * Asks for domain and applicationname to use
 * Configures NGINX to use the socket

-## Added functions
-* Ask if user wants to setup SSL with certbot
+* Enable SSL certificate generation with certbot
-* Enables auto-renewal for certbot by default
-* Ask if the created flask installation should be initialized as a git repo

-## Planned functions
-* <del>Ask if user wants to setup SSL with certbot</del>
-* <del>Ask if cronjob for auto-renewal should be enabled</del>
+* Implements a cronjob for auto-renewal of the SSL Certificate
-* <del>Ask if the created flask installation should be initialized as a git repo<del>